Bira/octopus-carnival/_drafts/wir-dscc-drake.md

 Standard 4e drakes are relatively small natural reptiles that are often domesticated to perform the same jobs as dogs.
-Athas has a lot of things that would be called drakes in standard 4e.
-Here, they're just normal animals, each with their own name.
+Athas has a lot of things that would be called drakes in standard 4e, though here they get their own entries instead of being grouped under a single one.

-The things Athasiana call "Drakes" are, essentially, nonsapient dragons.
+The things Athasians call "Drakes" are, essentially, nonsapient dragons.
 They fulfill most of the narrative functions of a dragon from a standard setting.
 They're big and tough enemies that make splendid boss fights for high-Paragon or low-Epic parties.
 There are several types associated with